PSGCNet: A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote Sensing Images: Proposed Method

-where $\alpha_{c}$ denotes the embedding weight, and $\epsilon$ is a small constant to avoid the deviation at zero point.
-This global context module is somewhat similar as global average pooling (GAP) but more robust than it~\cite{yang2020gated}.
+where $\alpha_{c}$ denotes the embedding weight, and $\epsilon$ is a small constant to avoid the deviation at zero points.
+This global context module is somewhat similar to the global average pooling (GAP) but more robust than it~\cite{yang2020gated}.

-Generally, to reduce the parameters overhead, some attention models such as SENet~\cite{hu2018squeeze} and CBAM~\cite{woo2018cbam}, always reduce the dimension of the channels.
-Although this way makes the model complexity lower, it destroys the direct correspondence between channel and the weight~\cite{wang2020eca}.
-Therefore, to learn cross-channel interaction effectively, we adopt the strategy in ~\cite{wang2020eca}, which first adaptively determines the kernel sizes $k$ ($k=3$ in this paper), and then performs a 1D convolution operation, i.e.,
+Generally, to effectively learn cross-channel interactions, typical solutions are SENet~\cite{hu2018squeeze} or CBAM~\cite{woo2018cbam}, however, they destroy the correspondence between channels.
+Here, we adopt an alternation strategy, which first adaptively determines the kernel sizes $k$ ($k=3$ in this paper) and then performs a 1D convolution operation, i.e.,

 where $C1D$ means $1D$ convolution.